 The first opening credits also shows a split-second image of Light laying on what appears to be a stained-glass window (in the second opening, this is repeated, only Light is shown more as a festering corpse).

-The second interpretation may not be that far off, given the creator stated "Lights life was ruined when he got the Death Note."
-Although this refers more to it being a corrupting influence then it being in control of him.
+The second interpretation may not be that far off, given the creator stated "Light's life was ruined when he got the Death Note."
+Although this refers more to it being a corrupting influence than it being in control of him.

 Misa Amane is a walking blob of Moe.
 Pigtails, Gothic Lolita, Zettai Ryouiki, squealing girly voice, all topped off with a Yandere personality.
 She's so Moe that she even Shinigami want to protect her.
 Also, Sayu.

 Light and L have their moments too.
-Especially L, thanks to his personality quirks.
+Especially L, thanks to his personality quirks and endearing smile.

 Don't forget Matt's epic scene of Noble Self-Sacrifice.
 16 panels in the manga, less than 2 minutes of screentime in the anime, and yet his character is one of the most popular in the fandom.

 Linda (the only female student seen at Wammy's house), has a fan following despite her minor role.
 She appears very briefly in the manga, and not at all in the original anime series.note However, she might make a very brief appearance Relight 2: L's Successors as the student who asks L what he fears; the character is unnamed, but this is a plausible bit of Fanon.

 Paranoia Fuel: Your life can be ended at anytime just by having some Japanese god write your name in a notebook.
 Moreover, it's implied that this happens all the time.
 And, the only fate that awaits you or anyone, for that matter is nonexistence.